Sara-Sundin/SizeMeApp/README.md

 CRUD implementation: Create (contact form submission), Read (blog posts, team page, testimonials).

-### Returning Visitors (Users Coming Back After Initial Engagement)
+#### Returning Visitors (Users Coming Back After Initial Engagement)
 Returning users have registered and now interact with the site by storing personal data and engaging with content.

 - Users can store their personal measurements in their profile for easier access while shopping online.
 - They can comment on blog posts to engage in discussions.
 - A simple and secure login process allows them to access stored measurements and interact with blog content.
-- Users can like blog posts to save their favorite content.
+- Users can like blog posts.

 CRUD implementation: Create (measurements, comments, likes), Read (stored data, blog posts), Update (profile details).

-### Frequent Visitors (Engaged Users Who Interact Regularly)
+#### Frequent Visitors (Engaged Users Who Interact Regularly)
 Frequent users continue to refine their data and interact with advanced features.

 - Users can update their measurements as their body changes to ensure accuracy.
 - They remain logged in for convenience, reducing the need to re-enter credentials.
-- Based on stored measurements, users receive personalized recommendations.
+- Based on stored measurements, users receive personalized recommendations (future implementation).
 - Newsletters inform them about new features and updates.

 CRUD implementation: Read (recommendations, testimonials), Update (measurements, profile), Read/Delete (notifications).